 Focus on the posidonia herbarium

 At multiple locations, between the surface and up to 30-40 meters deep, it lines the marine seabed with its glowing green.
+Contrary to what one might think, it's not an alga.
 Its green flowers camouflage skilfully in its leaves in the form of long strips and hatch in autumn.
 In spring, they turn into fruits, similar to green olives.
 The posidonia dances to the rhythm of the waves and differs from the algae in that it reproduces thanks to the fruits that it gives birth.
 One of its notable peculiarities is that it only flowers every five to ten years.
 But this is not a problem for a species that can live several millennia.

-Critical role for the health of the seabed
+Why is its role crucial for the health of the seabed?

 The most magical is that this plant has a role that goes beyond its very existence.
 It constitutes an ecosystem of a rare richness known as the posidonia herbarium.
 This herbarium is a real place of life and food for many species of fish.
 It also acts as spawning ground, that is to say, a spawning area where fish, molluscs, frogs and crustaceans deposit their eggs.
 Finally, it is the perfect nursery to house juvenile populations.